Le Mans Prototype: LMPC

 LMPC (Le Mans Prototype Challenge) was an earlier entry level class, introduced in 2009, consisting of competitors running identical Oreca FLM09 cars.
-The class was dropped in European Le Mans Series in 2014.
+The class was dropped from the European Le Mans Series in 2014.
 As the cost of running an LMPC team was found to be comparable to that for an LMP2 team, the class was dropped after the 2017 season in the WeatherTech SportsCar Championship.